richmr/Resemble-Enhance-API-Container/README.md

 **Please Note**: The exposed API have no security or authentication of any kind.
 I used it on a closed system so this wasn't an issue, but be sure to put appropriate controls in place depending on your threat model and risk.

+## Why

+The biggest issue is the underlying code for Resemble has not been updated and relies on old versions of libraries.
+Odds are you will struggle to build a new app on updated libraries and also be able to get Resemble to run.
+Hence a basic API to allow noise reduction activity.

 ## Features

 - **AI-Powered Denoising**: Uses Resemble Enhance models for high-quality audio denoising